 - have a low gross income

-In order to do this you will need to complete and return one of our application forms, together with documentary proof showing the gross income details of other adults who live with you.
+You will need to complete and return one of our application forms.
+Please provide documentary proof.
+You need to show gross income details of other adults who live with you.
 You do not have to supply us with details of your own income and/or savings.
-However, if you do, we will also do a calculation to see if you are entitled to a reduction under the main Council Tax Reduction Scheme based on your details.
+We will do a calculation to see if you are entitled to a reduction under the main Scheme.

-Once the calculation for main Council Tax Reduction and Second Adult Rebate have been made, we will compare the amounts (if any) and award you the greater entitlement (please note that you are not entitled to receive both).
+Once the calculation for main Council Tax Reduction and Second Adult Rebate have been made, we will compare the amounts.
+We will award you the greater entitlement.
+You are not entitled to receive both.

-Second Adult Rebate is calculated using the combined gross income of all the second adults living in the property.
+Second Adult Rebate is calculated using combined gross income of second adults living in the property.
 It is awarded on a percentage basis of your Council Tax Bill.

 Any of the following:

 - Job Seeker's Allowance (Income Based)

 - Disability Living Allowance